 Taken aback, Emma gasped.
 “I did?
 When?”
-Sure she was the Dark One not but six weeks ago, and she thought she’d corrected most of the mistakes she created.
+Sure, she was the Dark One not but six weeks ago, but she thought she’d corrected most of the mistakes she created.
 She certainly didn’t remember cursing anyone.

 The little girl sniffed.
 “You did.
 Mama, said you did.
 My papa was chosen to cross the town border and he was turned into a tree.”

 Oh.
 That curse.
 A cold hand of guilt settled on Emma’s shoulders.
 She didn’t know someone actually tried to leave and got caught.
 No one told her.
 Awful didn’t begin to explain how she felt about what she’d done.
 Reaching out to Avia, she soothed her with a light caress to her upper arms.
 “It’s going to be okay.
 I’ll help him right now.
 Where’s your mother?”